tranlg99/L4_project/meetings/meeting9.md

 ```

 ### Questions
+__1. I need to create my custom dataset in a way so I can use Dataloader, to make it easier to work with the data.
+Any tips on this?__

 __2. Do I use auxilary output for training?__

-__1. I need to create my custom dataset in a way so I can use Dataloader, to make it easier to work with the data.
-Any tips on this? __

 ## Plan ##
 * define dataloader
 * get a small training dataset (10 videos)
 * visualisation of training data in a different notebook
+* try to train my modified prediction model